A Growing Need in Everett

 Comprehensive Plan and Rezone Application

-Housing Hope has requested the Comprehensive Plan and Rezone Application (see definition below) submitted in July 2019 be postponed for consideration in the 2020 docketing request.
+Housing Hope has requested the Comprehensive Plan and Rezone Application (see definition below) submitted in July 2019 to be postponed for consideration in the 2020 docketing request.
 In addition, the Rezone request has been amended to reduce the size and scope for rezoning.
 Postponing the review until next year will allow Housing Hope and the architect (Designs Northwest) to work closely with the neighborhood in creating a site more conducive to the Port Gardner neighborhood.
 Click here to for a copy of the re-zone reschedule request.

-The application and preliminary site plan is due in January 2020, however will not be a complete plan, allowing time for the Neighborhood Advisory Committee to collaborate with Designs Northwest, residents of Port Gardner Neighborhood and Housing Hope.
+The application and preliminary site plan is due in January 2020, however, will not be a complete plan, allowing time for the Neighborhood Advisory Committee to collaborate with Designs Northwest, residents of Port Gardner Neighborhood and Housing Hope.

 Supportive Housing Ordinance